ebelinski/iosref/crashlytics-beta-tester.md

 1. Go to the system folder `~/Library/MobileDevice/Provisioning\ Profiles/`.
     1. You can do this by opening a terminal window and typing `open ~/Library/MobileDevice/Provisioning\ Profiles/`.
-2. Delete everything in the folder.
+2. Delete everything in this folder.
-3. Open Xcode.
-4. Open Xcode preferences.
+3. Open Xcode, and open to Xcode preferences.
 5. Click on the Accounts tab.
 6. Select the Apple ID you are using for the development of the app.
 7. Click on "Download Manual Profiles".

-### Addendum

-Some steps to this process may change over time with new versions of Xcode.
-If you think something is wrong, please [let me know](https://uihex.com).